dc231/creditsea-assignment/README.md

 # CreditSea Full-Stack Engineer Assignment

-[cite_start]This is a full-stack MERN application designed to process, store, and display soft credit pull data from XML files, as per the assignment requirements from CreditSea. [cite: 1, 3]
+This project is a complete MERN stack solution built for CreditSea, designed to automate the processing of Experian soft credit pull XML files.
+The application provides a seamless workflow: a user uploads an XML file via a RESTful API, the backend extracts and persists the credit data into MongoDB, and a dynamic React interface renders a detailed, multi-section report.

 ---